mfontanini/presenterm/docs/src/guides/configuration.md

         # A list of environment variables that should be set before building/running your code.
         environment:
           MY_FAVORITE_ENVIRONMENT_VAR: foo

+        # A prefix that indicates a line that starts with it should not be visible but should be executed if the
+        # snippet is marked with `+exec`.
+        hidden_line_prefix: "/// "

         # A list of commands that will be ran one by one in the same directory as the snippet is in.
         commands: